rglx/SEDS-Setup/README.md

     - Alternatively put `SpaceEngineers-Dedicated.cfg` on the server and have the server generate a world.

-    - For mor information on creating the needed configuration files, see [this forum post][2]
+    - For more information on creating the needed configuration files, see [this forum post][2]

 ## Automated backups using crontab
-Add one of the following line in your crontab file:
+Add **one** of the following line in your crontab file:

 ```bash
 # Back up the world every 30 minutes